spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 ## Handling a single upload

-You can use `x-media-library-attachment` component to upload a single file.
+You can use `livewire:media-library` component to upload a single file.

 ![Screenshot of the attachment component](/docs/laravel-medialibrary/v10/images/pro/attachment.png)